 Key Stage 1 (Years 1 & 2)

 In Year 1, children will be taught to write sentences by saying out loud what they are going to write about, put several sentences together and re-read their writing to check it makes sense.
 They will also be expected to discuss what they have written and to read it aloud.

 In Year 2, children learn to write for a range of purposes, including stories, information texts and poetry.
 Children are encouraged to plan what they are going to write and to read through their writing to make corrections and improvements.

 Lower Key Stage 2 (Years 3 & 4)

 In Years 3 and 4, children are encouraged to draft and write by talking about their writing.
 They will continue to learn how to organise paragraphs and, if they are writing non-fiction, to use headings.
 When they are writing stories, they will learn to use settings, characters and plots.
-Children in Years 3 and 4 will be expected to use what they know about grammar in their writing and to read through what they have written, to find ways to improve it.
+Children in years 3 and 4 will be expected to use what they know about grammar in their writing and to read through what they have written, to find ways to edit and improve it.

 Upper Key Stage 2 (Years 5 & 6)

 In Years 5 and 6, children will continue to develop their skills in planning, drafting and reviewing what they have written.
 Children learn to identify the audience for and purpose of their writing.
 They will be expected to use grammar appropriately.
 In non-fiction writing, children will use headings, bullet points and other ways to organise their writing.
 They will be expected to describe settings, characters and to use dialogue in their stories.

 For further information on how writing is taught in our school, please see St Mary's Grammar, Sentence and Punctuation Policy which is available to download.